apockill/uArmCreatorStudio/README.md

 	* ObjectManager.py and Resources.py
 		* ObjectManager is what handles the saving and loading of things like Motion recordings, Vision objects, Functions, or whatever else might be added in the future.
 		* Resources.py is where the Trackable, MotionPath, Function objects are defined.
 All new resources should be defined in Resources.py, because that's where ObjectManager searches when instantiating objects.
 It parses the filename, the first word is the "type", then checks Resources.py to see if that type exists, and if it does, it creates that object and gives it the directory to load it's information from.
-		* Paths.py
-			* What you would expect- holds paths for icons, and logic objects as well.
 	* Global.py
 		* Holds a custom print function, which can redirect prints to the GUI's console when the GUI is being used.
 * GUI Overview
  * MainGUI.py
 	  * Handles the main window, settings page, and is the center for all things GUI